johngilheany/about-me/content/_index.md

           location: New York
           date_start: '2020-05-01'
           date_end: '2021-08-31'
-          description: Bank of America provides M&A, debt and equity product expertise to deliver integrated financial solutions for its clients
+          description: Bank of America provides M&A, debt and equity product solutions for its clients
     design:
       columns: '2'
   # - block: accomplishments